kunalmodi/FantasyML/README.md

 # FantasyML

 This is a toy project to learn Swift & CreateML.
 It scrapes historical football player data and uses CreateML to train a model to predict fantasy football scores.
-See https://www.kunalmodi.me/activity/predicting-fantasy-football-scores-using-swift--createml for more.
+See https://www.kunalmodi.me/activity/predicting-fantasy-football-scores-using-swift--createml for more info.

 To use:
 ```